FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu/competitive-karuta.md

 - In a player's territory, the cards should be arranged in **3 rows** that are **1cm (or about 1 finger width) apart**.
 - The **width of the territory should be 87cm (about the width of 16.5 cards)**.
 Any number of Torifuda may be placed on the left and right sides of each row.
 They may also place Torifuda in the middle of the row.

-Considering the rules above, a player may arrange your Torifuda in any order they want.
+Considering the rules above, a player may arrange their Torifuda in any order they want.
 The goal is to arrange them in a manner that they could easily remember the location of each card in their territory.

 ## Memorization Phase
 After the Torifuda are arranged satisfactorily, the reader gives a **15-minute period** for the players to **memorize the placement** of their Torifuda and their opponent’s Torifuda.